+The primitive \initcatcodetable creates a new table with catcodes identical to those defined by iniTEX.
 The new catcode table is allocated globally: it will not go away after the current group has ended.
 If the supplied number is identical to the currently active table, an error is raised.
+The initial values are: